Thomas-Deppe/PositionMe/README.md

 # PositionMe
 Indoor poistioning data collection application created for the University of Edinburgh's Embedded Wireless course.

+## Assignment 2
+Here is our entire repository and code for assignment 2.
+We have included an extra trajectory in the video which makes our video slightly longer than 20 minutes.
+If marking is strict and we will be penalised for going past the time please ignore the last 2 minutes of the video.
+We felt that the extra trajectory really highlighted some of our apps successes and so included it as an appendix of sorts.
+Thank you for your understanding.

 ## Requirements

 - Android Studio 4.2 or later